SSH key

 Generating your keys on Linux or MacOS

-A private key (identification) could be easily copied from one computer to another.
+A private key (identification) can easily be copied from one computer to another.

 The best thing is to generate the key on one of your laboratory UNIX/Linux server, then copy the SSH key pair on Linux, MacOS or Windows personal laptop.
-Thus, you will have a copy of your SSH key pair and you could continue to connect even if you lost or broke your laptop.
+Thus, you will have a copy of your SSH key pair and you can continue to connect even if you lose or break your laptop.

 Full example of keys generation